ozangunalp/kafka-native/README.md

 ## Packaging and running the application

-The application can be packaged using the following on `kraft-server` directory:
+The application can be packaged using the following on `kafka-server` directory:
 ```shell script
 mvn package
 ```